 Before deciding if online learning is a good fit for you, you should first meet these minimum technical requirements to take part in an online course.

 - Personal Computer: You will need regular access to a computer – preferably a personal computer – with administrator privileges and you should be comfortable managing software and hardware.
 While much can be done with tablets, smartphones and other mobile devices they are not guaranteed to work in all areas of the course.
 For an optimal experience you must have a laptop or desktop computer (Windows 7 or higher or Mac OS X 10.6 or higher is recommended).

 - Internet connection: High speed broadband access (LAN, Cable or DSL) is highly recommended for an optimal learning experience.
 Note, that relying on a library or a café for internet access is not recommended.

-- A Web Browser is required (Blackboard recommends using Mozilla Firefox).
+- A Web Browser is required for access to Quercus.
 In some instances, it may be necessary for some users to upgrade their web browser programs.
 A list of supported browsers can be found at https://community.canvaslms.com/docs/DOC-10461-supported-web-browsers

 - Speaker and Headphones: Many courses will have synchronous (live) online meetings using webinar software.
 It is preferable to use headphones with an attached microphone for these sessions.

 - Software: Many courses require word processing software (e.g. Microsoft Office 2010 or later).

 If you meet these minimum requirements, you have the tools in place to access the course and work with course material.
 The next step is deciding if online learning is the right fit for you!
 Consider the self-check below.